seqinfo/BinDel-dev/README.md

 #### Abstract

 The scientific software focuses on detecting rare (occurring in five or fewer people in 10,000) clinically relevant pathogenic microdeletions from low-coverage NIPT WGS data.
 However, the software is not limited to microdeletion detection and is developed with the idea of detecting any difference from the reference set.
 Detection possibility includes the detection of full chromosome aneuploidies or monosomies.
 When a female fetus reference set is used, then the software supports 45,X detection.
-Moreover, BINDEL can focus on any predefined subregion in the chromosome with varying bin lengths predefined in the `coordinates.bed` file.
+Moreover, BinDel can focus on any predefined subregion in the chromosome with varying bin lengths predefined in the `coordinates.bed` file.

 #### Algorithm
 The algorithm applies for each bin bin-based [GC% correct](https://dx.doi.org/10.1038%2Fs41598-017-02031-5), normalises bins by bin length and a sample total read count.
 Next, the software applies [PCA-based normalisation](https://doi.org/10.1038/gim.2018.32), calculates Z-scores based on the reference bins, applies Z-score normalisation based on the sample region mean read count, calculates Mahalanobis distance from the reference and converts them via Chi-Square distribution to high-risk probabilities.